natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_examples.rst

     O        10.6.6.0/24 [110/20] via 10.0.13.3, 1w2d, Ethernet0/2

-For this example we simplify the task and assume that routes can only be OSPF and only with “O” designation (i.e., only intra-zone routes).
+For this example we simplify the task and assume that routes can only be OSPF and only with "O" designation (i.e., only intra-zone routes).

 The first version of template: